Titanic in popular culture: Video games

 In the video game BattleBlock Theater (2013), a ship with two funnels bearing the name Titanic is briefly seen during a cutscene.

-Since 2012, a video game titled Titanic: Honor and Glory has been in development by Four Funnels Entertainment.
+Since 2012 a video game titled Titanic: Honor and Glory has been in development by Four Funnels Entertainment.
 According to the developers, the game will feature a fully interactive recreation of the ship and the port of Southampton, and will include a tour mode of the ship in port, and a story mode told mostly in real time.

-The Titanic appears in Lego Dimensions as a secret area in the tenth level of the story themed around Ghostbusters, where the player can only go if they have the DeLorean or the Travelling Time Train from Back to the Future.
-In the Ghostbusters 1984 World, you can also see the skeletons of Jack and Rose doing the famous movie pose from the 1997 Titanic film.
+Titanic appears in Lego Dimensions as a secret area in the tenth level of the story themed around Ghostbusters, where the player can only go if they have the DeLorean or the Travelling Time Train from Back to the Future.
+In the Ghostbusters 1984 World, the player can also see the skeletons of Jack and Rose doing the famous movie pose from the 1997 James Cameron film.

-An independent video game, Fall of the Titanic, was in development in 2015, but in August 2016, the creator disabled the ability to purchase it on Steam and hasn't been heard from since.
+An independent video game, Fall of the Titanic, was in development in 2015.
+In August 2016, however, the creator disabled the ability to purchase it on Steam.

 The entirety of the RMS Titanic was recreated in a custom-made campaign for Left 4 Dead 2 in 2013.
 The floorplans are accurate, but are split into four chapters (maps) for gameplay purposes (from F Deck to the Boat Deck).

-The Pokémon fan game Pokémon Uranium (2016) included a Pokémon called Titanice, an Ice type Pokémon whose design was based on the Titanic, and the ice around its body being a potential reference to the ship sinking to an iceberg.
+The Pokémon fan game Pokémon Uranium (2016) included a Pokémon called Titanice, an Ice type Pokémon whose design was based on Titanic, and the ice around its body being a potential reference to the ship sinking to an iceberg.

 A level for the Zombies game mode in the video game Call of Duty: Black Ops 4 (2018) is set on a fictionalized version of the Titanic.

 In the video game Persona 5 Strikers (2021), there is a segment when the Phantom Thieves are sailing on a boat to get to their next part in road trip.
 While there, Futaba Sakura decides to use this opportunity to stand on Ryuji's back with her arms stretching out, saying "Feast your eyes on the splendor that is the classic movie poster pose".
-This line is a reference to the Titanic movie when Jack and Rose do the iconic movie pose at the front of the Titanic.
+This line is a reference to Titanic, when Jack and Rose do the iconic pose at the front of the ship.

+A company called Magellan created a game that allows players to pilot an ROV to the wreck of the Titanic.
+The early access of the game released on December 31, 2024.

-Visual Media
+Visual media

 American artist Ken Marschall has painted Titanic extensively - depictions of the ship's interior and exterior, its voyage, its destruction and its wreckage.
 His work has illustrated numerous written works about the disaster including books and magazine stories and covers and he was a consultant on James Cameron's successful Titanic film.